 - 60-day unconditional guarantee

-- May not stay cold as long as some other ice packs
+- Not as flexible as some other ice packs

 The Other Elbow Ice Packs We Reviewed